Supreetkaur1/Traffic-Management-by-Vehicle-Detection/README.md

 Open Source: https://pjreddie.com/darknet/yolo/

 Limitation -
-The model struggles with small objects that appear in groups, such as flocks of birds.
+The model struggles with small objects that appear in groups.

 ## Acknowledgements
 Resources: